E.T.: Interplanetary Mission: Plot and gameplay

 The player takes control of E.T. in an isometric environment.
-E.T. is able to heal using his glowing finger, stun enemies using his stomach and lift/throw enemies using telekinesis.
-The game also features puzzle elements.
+The goal of each level is to collect plants and guide E.T. to the exit.
+While E.T. is slower than most enemies in the game, he is able to heal using his glowing finger, stun enemies using his stomach, and lift or throw enemies using telekinesis.
+If E.T. takes enough damage, he will lose a life, requiring the player to start a new game or continue with a new life.